omerTajElsir/react-native-crypto-market/README.md

 - `npm test` - Run tests
 - `npm run lint` - Run linting

+## Building for Production

+For instructions on how to generate an APK (Android Package) for distribution, please refer to the [APK Build Instructions](BUILD_APK_INSTRUCTIONS.md).

 ## Acknowledgments

 - [CoinGecko API](https://www.coingecko.com/en/api) for cryptocurrency data